 - If an employee has been enlisted for army service

-- If a court decision prevents an employee from performing their work duties as a result of a criminal offence
+- If a court decision prevents an employee from performing their work duties as a result of a criminal offense

-Employers who terminate a labor contract with an employee must establish a time for the transfer of duties to the new employee and provide this information when dismissing the original employee.
-Employers are obliged to provide the dismissed employee with the decision on the dismissal, any legally required dismissal allowances, as well as a letter of reference about the occupation, profession, specialization, position and remuneration at the request of the employee.
+Employers who terminate a labor contract with an employee must establish a timeline for the transfer of duties to the new employee.
+This information must be provided when dismissing the original employee.
+Employers are required to provide the dismissed employee with the decision on the dismissal and any legally required dismissal allowances.
+Additionally, they must conclude a letter of reference about the occupation, profession, specialization, position and remuneration at the request of the employee.

-Ulaanbaatar has a good choice of accommodation, ranging from cheap guest house to expensive hotels of international standard.
-Elsewhere in the country there aren’t many hotels, but in the most important places visited by tourists, there are ger camps which are the traditional homes of Central Asian nomads.
+Ulaanbaatar offers favorable choices for accommodation, ranging from a cheap guesthouses to expensive hotels of international standards.
+There aren’t many hotels elsewhere in the country.
+In the most popular places visited by tourists, there are ‘ger’ camps.
+These are the traditional homes of Central Asian nomads.

-Conditions on the vast, cold Mongolian steppe has always made food a necessity, rather than an art.
-Nomads make do with what they can, and this means a lot of meat and dairy, supplemented with flour-based doughs and occasionally rice.
-In the major settlements, like Ulaanbaatar, you can find a big selection of international food (we even had pizza!).
-But, on the steppe, expect only the most basic food.
+Conditions on the vast, cold Mongolian steppe have always made food a necessity, rather than an art.
+Nomads make do with what they can.
+Hence, the typical diet consists of a lot of meat and dairy, supplemented with flour-based doughs and rice on occasion.
+In the major settlements, like Ulaanbaatar, you can find a big selection of international food – even pizza!
+However, on the steppe, only the most basic food can be expected.

 |1||New Year’s Day||01.Jan.2023|

 |7||Chinggis Khaan’s Birthday||14.Nov.2023|